Posted on 2 Comments

 Smoking

-Dried petals and leaves of the blue lotus are smoked or vaporized for relaxation, marking its versatility in usage.
+The dried petals and stamens of the flowers and leaves of the blue lotus are smoked or vaporized for relaxation.

 Ceremonial Use

-Still significant in spiritual practices, the blue lotus symbolizes a deep, ceremonial reverence for nature and the divine.
+Still significant in spiritual practices, including smudging, the blue lotus symbolizes a deep ceremonial reverence for nature and the divine.

 Posted on 1 Comment